Raghu-exe/Rojas-Notes/README.md

 ---

-- If you commit a crime in CA, you are caught in another state, CA can request for your presence.
+- If you commit a crime in CA, you are caught in another state, CA can request for your extradition.
 - The state that has you must return you to CA, unless a pressing or major reason doesn't allow for the transfer.
+EX- incomplete paper work, lack of evidence, concern of treatment.
+This clause was mainly used to return runaway slaves, not criminal suspects.
+With the increase in technology, and computers extradition is used more frequently in the United States today.